Seated Alternating Incline Bench Dumbbell Curls

 Related exercises to discover

 Seated alternating incline bench dumbbell curls is a gym work out exercise that targets biceps and also involves abs and forearms.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Ez-bar preacher curls, reverse grip ez curl bar curls and resistance band bicep curls are related exercise that target the same muscle groups as seated alternating incline bench dumbbell curls.
+Barbell drag bicep curls, one-arm dumbbell preacher curl and barbell curls / standing biceps curls are related exercise that target the same muscle groups as seated alternating incline bench dumbbell curls.
 Visit our directory for more exercises.